VlabDevNITK/exp-dml-callsign/experiment/aim.md

-Familiarising with the concept of call signs in HAM radio and their international allocation.
-Developing the ability to recognize and identify call signs from different countries/regions.
+<li>Familiarising with the concept of call signs in HAM radio and their international allocation. </li>
+<li>Developing the ability to recognize and identify call signs from different countries/regions.</li>